-PUMA is committed to increasing the wellbeing of its employees.
+PUMA is committed to increasing the employees' wellbeing.
 Every PUMA Entity shall assess the feasibility of remote and flexible working and provide flexible and remote working conditions to its employees to an extent that fits the needs of the respective business area and the work-related duties that come with it.